Phil Coke

 Phillip Douglas Coke (born July 19, 1982) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the New York Yankees, Detroit Tigers, Chicago Cubs, Toronto Blue Jays, and Pittsburgh Pirates.
+Pitching primarily in relief, he played in Major League Baseball (MLB) for the New York Yankees, Detroit Tigers, Chicago Cubs, Toronto Blue Jays, and Pittsburgh Pirates.
+Coke's MLB career spanned from 2008 to 2016.
+He won a World Series championship as a member of the Yankees in 2009.